Help secure your hometown with municipality insurance.

 A municipality doesn’t operate like most other businesses.
 There are multiple properties to consider, including administrative offices, school buildings, public works equipment depots, and more.
 The risks associated with each differ based on what kind of work is being done inside, who is visiting, and what types of furniture, machinery, and materials it might contain.

-Must-have coverages for any municipality.
+Important coverages for any municipality.

 Your township building is susceptible to many perils throughout the year such as wind, rain, collapse, fire, and smoke.
 When significant damages to the building occur, how will you replace the building and its contents to continue servicing the township?